-At Green Lane we pride ourselves on the variety of experiences we can offer our pupils and families.
-These have included a half day forest school and half day spent on the Leeds Liverpool canal in the school Barge; climbing wall activities, a day out at Yorkshire Wild Life Park during the summer holidays, residential visits to London, and on the tall ship 'Maybe' sailing around the coast of Scotland (Year 6), and to Ingleborough (Year 5).
+At Green Lane we have taken pride in the variety of experiences we can offer our pupils and families.
+These have previously included a half day forest school and half day spent on the Leeds Liverpool canal in the school Barge; climbing wall activities, a day out at Yorkshire Wild Life Park during the summer holidays, residential visits to

+London, and on the tall ship 'Maybe' sailing around the coast of Scotland (Year 6), and to Ingleborough Hall (Year 5).
 Arrangements are always made to include pupils with SEND where they and their families wish it.
-This year pupils with SEND, including those with EHCPs have been / will be included in all these activities.
+This year activities have been more limited, but all pupils have had opportunity to access learning outside the school environment, whether on half day visits to St Ives park; day visits to Hesketh Farm, Saltaire and